ipetkov/crane/docs/API.md

 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
   - Default value: `""`
+* `cargoTestCommand`: A cargo invocation to run during the derivation's check phase
+  - Default value: `"cargo test --profile release"`
+    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
+* `cargoTestExtraArgs`: additional flags to be passed in the `cargoTestCommand` invocation (e.g. enabling specific tests)
+  - Default value: `""`
+* `doCheck`: whether the derivation's check phase should be run
+  - Default value: `true`
 * `doInstallCargoArtifacts`: controls whether cargo's `target` directory should be copied as an output
   - Default value: `false`
-* `installPhase`: the commands used by the install phase of the derivation
+* `installPhaseCommand`: the command(s) which are expected to install the derivation's outputs.
-  - Default value: the install phase will run `preInstall` hooks, look for a cargo build log and install all binary targets listed there, and run `postInstall` hooks
+  - Default value: will look for a cargo build log and install all binary targets listed there

+#### Remove attributes
+The following attributes will be removed before being lowered to `mkCargoDerivation`.
+If you absolutely need these attributes present as environment variables during the build, you can bring them back via `.overrideAttrs`.

+* `cargoBuildCommand`
+* `cargoExtraArgs`
+* `cargoTestCommand`
+* `cargoTestExtraArgs`

 #### Native build dependencies and included hooks
 The following hooks are automatically added as native build inputs: